SimralPimenta20/FanCodeSubmission/README.md

         python main.py
         ```

-4. The result will be in the form of a dictinary of user Ids and names that satisfy the condition given.
+4. The result will be in the form of a dictionary of user Ids and names that satisfy the condition given.